 The Chief FOIA Officer has responsibility for efficient and appropriate compliance with the FOIA.
 The FFIEC’s Chief FOIA Officer is the FFIEC’s Executive Secretary.

 Public liaisons serve as supervisory officials to whom a FOIA requester can raise concerns about the service the FOIA requester has received.
-The FOIA Public Liaison for the FFIEC is the FFIEC’s Senior Program Coordinator.
+The FOIA Public Liaison for the FFIEC is the FFIEC’s Special Assistant to the Executive Secretary.

 Making a FOIA Request to the FFIEC

 Requests for records must be submitted in writing to the Executive Secretary of the FFIEC.
 Requests should be marked “Freedom of Information Request,” “FOIA Request,” or the like.